 Like Kojak, I decided on a certain format for my reviews after I had already completed writing up one season, in the case of SOSF, the first.
-So I will have to go back and do those shows again (sigh).
-I am particularly interested in chronicling the "epilogs" (endings) for SOSF, many of which I always thought were one of the show's weak points.
-But I am finding out not all of these are sucky!
+As of December 23, 2017, my "re-viewing" of these episodes is finished.

-Don't forget to check out the other TV shows I have written about: The Invaders, Peter Gunn, the late 1980s reboot of Mission: Impossible and Hawaii Five-O (the original from 1969-1980) and the show's reboot (2010-2020).
+Don't forget to check out the other TV shows I have written about: The Invaders, Kojak, Peter Gunn, the late 1980s reboot of Mission: Impossible and, of course, Hawaii Five-O (the original from 1969-1980) and the show's reboot (2010-2020).